 - Make it Personal

-Find out about famous scientists and research unique and exciting inventions up to and including the present day.
+Find out about famous scientist role models and research unique and exciting achievements and inventions, up to and including the present day.
 Who knows, you may have the next Stephen Hawking or Marie Curie at home!

 - Get Hands-On